Texas Rangers outfielder Josh Hamilton, who will start in his fifth All-Star Game Tuesday night in Kansas City, is no late bloomer.

 The next year, Hamilton pitched little because of an arm problem but in a playoff game against eventual state champion Lee County High he came in with a 50-pitch limit.

-Hamilton liked to swing at the first pitch, he still does, and Mozingo occasionally made him take the first pitch because Hamilton was chasing some bad pitches.
-Mozingo took the restriction off after seeing an incredible hit.
+Hamilton liked to swing at the first pitch, he still does.
+Mozingo occasionally stopped him.
+Mozingo relented after seeing an incredible hit.

 Hamaker is a former West Raleigh teammate.
 He played at Apex High and for Apex American Legion.
 Hamaker is currently a youth pastor at Palmetto (Ga.)
 Baptist Church.